 The key advantages of trading bots

-During relatively stable market periods, I’ve seen bots capitalise on micro price movements that human traders often miss.
-By eliminating emotional factors, the bot strictly adheres to its programmed strategy, avoiding impulsive decisions that could lead to losses.
+One major advantage of a trading bot is its ability to operate 24/7 without tiring or getting emotional!
+In an environment where every second counts, execution speed can turn small opportunities into tangible profits.
+During periods when markets are relatively stable, I’ve seen bots capitalise on micro price movements that human traders often miss.
+By eliminating emotional factors, the bot strictly adheres to its programmed strategy and in doing so, avoids impulsive decisions that could lead to losses.

 Limitations and risks to consider